AnonymousPlanet/thgtoa/guide.md

 All companies are advertising their use of end to end encryption (E2EE).
 This is true for almost every messaging app and website (HTTPS).
 Apple and Google are advertising their use of encryption on their Android devices and their IPhones.

 But what about your backups?
-Those automated icloud/google drive backups you have?
+Those automated iCloud/google drive backups you have?

 Well you should probably know that most of those backups are not fully end to end encrypted and will contain some of your information readily available for a third party.
 You will see their claims that data is encrypted at rest and safe from anyone ...
 Except they usually do keep a key to access some of the data themselves.
 These keys are used for them indexing your content, recover your account, collecting various analytics.

-There are specialized commercial forensics solutions available(Magnet Axiom[^109], Cellebrite Cloud[^110]) that will help an adversary analyze your cloud data with ease.
+There are specialized commercial forensics solutions available (Magnet Axiom[^109], Cellebrite Cloud[^110]) that will help an adversary analyze your cloud data with ease.

 Notable Examples:

--   Apple ICloud: <https://support.apple.com/en-us/HT202303> : " Messages in iCloud also uses end-to-end encryption.
+-   Apple ICloud: <https://support.apple.com/en-us/HT202303> : "Messages in iCloud also uses end-to-end encryption.
 If you have iCloud Backup turned on**, your backup includes a copy of the key protecting your Messages**.
 This ensures you can recover your Messages if you lose access to iCloud Keychain and your trusted devices. ".

--   Google Drive and Whatsapp: <https://faq.whatsapp.com/android/chats/about-google-drive-backups/> : "**Media and messages you back up aren\'t protected by WhatsApp end-to-end encryption while in Google Drive**. ".
+-   Google Drive and WhatsApp: <https://faq.whatsapp.com/android/chats/about-google-drive-backups/> : "**Media and messages you back up aren\'t protected by WhatsApp end-to-end encryption while in Google Drive**. ".

 -   Dropbox: <https://www.dropbox.com/privacy#terms> "To provide these and other features, **Dropbox accesses, stores, and scans Your Stuff**.
-You give us permission to do those things, and this permission extends to our affiliates and trusted third parties we work with." .
+You give us permission to do those things, and this permission extends to our affiliates and trusted third parties we work with.".

--   Microsoft Onedrive: <https://privacy.microsoft.com/en-us/privacystatement> : Productivity and communications products, "When you use OneDrive, we collect data about your usage of the service, as well as the content you store, to provide, improve, and protect the services. **Examples include indexing the contents of your OneDrive documents so that you can search for them later and using location information to enable you to search for photos based on where the photo was taken**."
+-   Microsoft OneDrive: <https://privacy.microsoft.com/en-us/privacystatement> : Productivity and communications products, "When you use OneDrive, we collect data about your usage of the service, as well as the content you store, to provide, improve, and protect the services. **Examples include indexing the contents of your OneDrive documents so that you can search for them later and using location information to enable you to search for photos based on where the photo was taken**."

 Generally speaking, you should not trust cloud providers with your sensitive data and you should be wary of their privacy claims.
 In most cases they can access your data and provide it to a third party.

 The only way to mitigate this is to encrypt yourself your data on your side and then only upload it to such service.

-## Your Digital Fingerprint And Footprint:
+## Your Digital Fingerprint and Footprint:

 The digital fingerprint is the way you write, the way you behave.
 The way you click.
 The way you browse.
 The fonts you use on your browser[^111].
 Fingerprinting is being used to guess who someone is by the way that user is behaving.
 You might be using specific pedantic words or making specific spelling mistakes that could give you away using a simple Google search for similar features because you typed in a similar way on some Reddit post 5 years ago using a not so anonymous Reddit account.